basakjeet08/Harmoniq/README.md

 ### 5. 🐳 Docker Support

 - The entire application can be run using `Docker Compose`.
-- Simplifies setup for local development, deployment, and contribution.
+- Simplifies setup for local development, testing, and contributions.
 - Backend and frontend `Dockerfiles` are included for isolated builds.

 ## 💻 Technologies Used